-Note: Waveform and Frequency is often used interchangeably.
+Note: Waveform and Frequency are often used interchangeably.
 Be aware of this.

 In reality, when instruments or objects produce a sound, they produce multiple sound frequencies at once.
-Every sound source will produce a Fundamental Frequency and Harmonic Frequencies, also known as Harmonics.
-The Fundamental Frequency is the main frequency of the sound source.
+Every sound source will produce Fundamental Frequency and Harmonic Frequencies, also known as Harmonics.
+The Fundamental Frequency is the main frequency of the sound wave.

 A recurring harmonic frequency type in every unique sound is an octave harmonic.
 The mathematical relationship of this harmonic is always that of the fundamental frequency.
 For example, if the fundamental frequency is 600 Hz, the octave harmonic of this is 12, 000 Hertz (or 12 kHz)

-Harmonic frequencies are always louder than the fundamental.
+Harmonic frequencies are always louder than fundamental ones.
 Every sound produces a unique fundamental frequency and a set of harmonics.
 What determines how something sounds is the fundamental frequency of the sound source and its harmonics.
-They interact with one another and create a unique sonic colouring.
+They interact with one another and create a unique sonic coloring.

-Engineers and producers use the human hearing frequency spectrum to create and sculpt what we hear on records, with the use of an equaliser.
-I will talk more about equalisers later!
+Engineers and producers use the human hearing frequency spectrum to create and sculpt what we hear on records, with the use of an equalizer.
+I will talk more about equalizers later!

-We like to organise frequencies along the frequency spectrum into 3 groups:
+We like to organize frequencies along the frequency spectrum into 3 groups:

-Low frequencies are often referred to as the lows, low-end or bass frequencies.
+Low frequencies are often referred to as lows, low-end, or bass frequencies.